IanField90/DevStat-iOS/readme.md

 ![Icon](https://raw.githubusercontent.com/IanField90/DevStat-iOS/master/icon.png)

-Now that it appears that device fragmentation is growing on iOS devices I intend to replicate a similar approach as the Android version for iOS
+Now that it appears that device fragmentation is growing on iOS devices I intend to replicate a similar approach as the Android version for iOS.

 ## Statistics